culturedigitalskills/2024-digitisation-3d-photogrammetry/episodes/process-overview.Rmd

 Load all extracted features from an initial pair of images.
 Builds a projection of the points in 3D space by using the camera position.

-The scene is incrementally extended by adding new images and triangulating new points.
-A much denser set of features is produced.
-The output of this process is a “point cloud” or a collection of points.
-The 3D model is created by creating a triangular mesh.
-The texture is then mapped to this surface.